aiven/aiven-docs/docs/products/postgresql/howto/optimize-pg-slow-queries.md

 To optimize a query:

 1. In the [Aiven Console](https://console.aiven.io/login), open your Aiven for PostgreSQL service.
 1. Click <Insights className="icon"/> **AI insights**.
 1. For the query of your choice, click **Optimize**.
-   A window displays the query.
-1. In the **Query optimization report** window, see the optimization suggestion.
+1. In the **Query optimization report** window, see the optimization suggestion and apply the suggestion by running the provided SQL queries.

    <!-- :::note
    - To display alternative optimization recommendations, click **Advanced options**.
    - To display the diff view, click **Query diff**.
    - To display explanations about the optimization, click **optimization details**.
    ::: -->

-1. To apply the suggestion, run the SQL queries provided in the window.

 ## Manual optimization